 This section provides background information on the T1 channel configuration parameters.
-For complete information, see the Reference Guide for your MAX.
+For complete information, see the MAX Reference Guide.

 Specifying how the channel will be used

 Each of the 24 channels of a T1 line can be configured for one of the following uses: